Disney designer cancels plans for NC theme park

 But now Baranick tells ABC11 the plans have fallen through due to lack of investors.

-"I was dedicated to the project being a high quality family experience," he said.
-"North Carolina and the local community derseves that.
+"I was dedicated to the project being a high-quality family experience," he said.
+"North Carolina and the local community deserves that.
 To build something less, with fewer funds, would not have been the right thing to do."

 He also said he hopes he "can still bring a sincere family entertainment experience to North Carolina one day."